- About this guide

 Create a task

-To turn a message into a task that can be assigned, tracked and completed, start it with /task:
+Kyber offers you two simple ways to turn an important message into a task that can be assigned, tracked and completed:

 The message is added as a task to a list, called timelist, which is shared with the people in the conversation, like it would happen with the original message: